-On Friday 9 July, we’re asking you to join forces with family, friends or colleagues to raise money and spend the night in the most unusual place you can think of.
+On Friday 9 July, we asked you to join forces with family, friends or colleagues to raise money and spend the night in the most unusual place you can think of.

-So, what are you waiting for?
-Sign up for Boycott your Bed and you’ll bring hope to vulnerable UK children hit hardest by the pandemic.
+Thank you to everyone that got involved and brought hope to vulnerable UK children hit hardest by the pandemic.

-Wherever you sleep, you’ll be helping vulnerable children and families in desperate need.
+By getting involved you helped vulnerable children and families in desperate need.

 Families are in crisis

 Even before the pandemic, there were over 4.3 million children living in poverty across the UK.

 Now things are even harder.
 The number of families relying on Universal Credit has doubled.
 Households with children are twice as likely to have suffered financial hardship – like falling behind on bills or borrowing to pay for basics – because of coronavirus.

 For most of us, happier times are ahead.
 Doing the things we love again.
 Maybe even getting away from it all.
 But for children and families already in desperate need, this crisis has made things even worse.
 For them, there’s no end in sight.

 Last year, we were able to reach 387,000 children, young people and families across the UK.

 The difference we make